 6-1.3 Open Bay Personnel Housing.

 Provide a supervised smoke detection system in accordance with NFPA 72.
 Locate smoke detectors in open bay sleeping areas and exit access corridors.
 Install units that sound a general building alarm and transmit a signal to the fire department or to a constantly monitored central location.
 Corridor detectors are not required if the building is protected with complete automatic sprinkler protection.

-6-1.4 Apartment-Style Personnel Housing Quarters.
-Provide hardwired smoke detectors in accordance with NFPA 101.
+6-1.4 Apartment-Style Personnel Housing Quarters

+Provide hard-wired smoke detectors in accordance with NFPA 101.

 6-1.5 Common Areas.

 Common areas that are provided with residential type range top cooking surfaces (i.e., not in individual living units) must be equipped with an approved residential range top extinguishing system.
 The range top extinguishing system must be connected to the building fire alarm system to sound a general building fire alarm.

 6-1.6 Storage Areas, Shops, and Laundry Areas.

 Protect storage areas, shops, laundry areas, and other hazardous areas as required by NFPA 101.
 In many cases, this will require both automatic sprinklers and fire rated construction.
 Where these areas are required to be sprinklered in buildings without complete automatic sprinkler protection, connect to domestic plumbing (with a maximum of 6 sprinklers) in accordance with NFPA 13.
 Provide automatic heat detectors connected to the building fire alarm system where these areas are not protected by automatic sprinklers.

 6-2 FAMILY HOUSING.

 This section includes one-family, two-family, and multi-family dwellings.
 All family housing must conform to NFPA 101.
+The NFPA 101 (2006 edition) requirement of sprinkler protection in new one- and two-family dwellings is currently being reviewed by DoD.
+Until a final decision is made, current criteria will be met.

 6-2.1 Definitions.

 For the purpose of this document, the following definitions apply to new family housing.

 6-2.1.1 Multi-Family Housing.

 Multi-family housing is defined as more than two dwelling units under one roof.
 Each unit is separated from other units by a minimum of 1-hour fire resistive construction.
 Paragraphs 6-2.1.1.1 through 6-2.1.1.4 and Figures 6-1 through 6-4 define multi-family housing.

 6-2.1.1.1 Garden Style Apartments.

-Garden style apartments are multistory structures having separate dwelling entrances at various elevations and having minimum one-hour fire resistive partitions between adjacent units.
+Garden style apartments are multi-story structures having separate dwelling entrances at various elevations and having minimum one-hour fire resistive partitions between adjacent units.
 In addition, the floor/ceiling assemblies between units have a minimum fire resistance rating of one-hour.
 See Figure 6-1.